Skip to main content

 In Jung’s Archetypes and the Collective Unconscious there is mention of the Invincibility of the child (a child that is born out of the womb of the unconscious) where he states It is a striking paradox in all child myths that the “child” is on the one hand delivered helpless into the power of terrible enemies and in continual danger of extinction, while on the other he possesses powers far exceeding those of ordinary humanity.
 This is closely related to the psychological fact that though the child may be “insignificant,” unknown, “a mere child,” he is also divine.
 Jung goes on to compare the qualities of the child-hero in myth to that of the materia prima of alchemy as a substance in process of transmutation attaining a dignity of a “light above all lights” which enjoys everlasting incorruptibility and is therefore a panacea (“bringer of healing”).

-The subjective presents a limitless dimension of personal experience and through the cultivation of these realms we are changing the world that we live in and the terms in which we are playing out our lives.
+And so, the subjective presents a limitless dimension of personal experience and through the cultivation of these realms we are changing the world that we live in and the terms in which we are playing out our lives.

 The Answer